AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 between semaphore & metaphor or

-longed for the longer fingers of a pianist
+longed for the longer fingers of a real pianist

 to key the silent C of her efflorescence.